rikhuijzer/bench/generated/rasa/training.md

 - Totally Blocking Spam To Gmail Account
 - Discarding spam mail faster in Gmail
 - Stopping spam emails in Gmail by pattern

-## intent:sync_accounts
-- How can I sync my Yahoo!
-Calendar with Google Calendar?
-- Google Bookmarks and Chrome Bookmark Sync -- Different?
-- How do I sync my RunKeeper workout schedule with Google Calender?

-## intent:change_password
-- How do I change my password on TV Tropes?
-- Why can't I change my password and login with Skype?

 ## intent:delete_account
 - How can I delete my Twitter account?